 - Noodles: You can use any type of short pasta such penne, egg noodles, small shells or fusilli.

-This cheesy pasty dish is a must-try recipe, it’s got everything you need all in one pan!
+This cheesy pasta dish is a must-try recipe, it’s got everything you need all in one pan!
 If you love this recipe, you’ll also enjoy my hearty and delicious homemade hamburger helper and ground beef stroganoff, so give those a try next!

 More casserole recipes to try